Triangle of Sadness: Plot

-A small group of survivors consisting of Carl, Yaya, Dimitry, Therese, Paula, Jarmo, ship mechanic Nelson (whom Dimitry accuses of being a pirate), and cleaning woman Abigail manage to escape to an island.
-At first, Paula continues to order Abigail to service the cruise guests.
-When it becomes clear that Abigail is the only one with survival skills, such as catching fish and building fires, she usurps command by withholding food.
-As the survivors bond and come to terms with their situation, Abigail gains power, getting her own private bed inside a lifeboat and coercing Carl into a sexual relationship by giving him special privileges and food.
-Yaya grows jealous while Carl considers leaving her for Abigail.
-Jarmo kills a wild donkey by smashing it with a rock, which Dimitry and Nelson celebrate.
+A small group of survivors consisting of Carl, Yaya, Dimitry, Therese, Paula, Jarmo, ship's mechanic Nelson (whom Dimitry accuses of being a pirate), and Toilet Manager Abigail manage to escape to an island.
+At first, Paula continues to order Abigail to serve the cruise guests.
+When it becomes clear that Abigail is the only one with survival skills, such as catching fish and starting a fire, she mutinies and usurps command by withholding food.
+She gains her own private bed inside a lifeboat and coerces Carl into a sexual relationship by giving him food in exchange for sexual favours.
+Jarmo kills a wild donkey for food by smashing it with a rock, which Dimitry, Nelson and the others celebrate.
+Yaya grows jealous of Abigail because Carl considers leaving Yaya for Abigail.

-Yaya decides to hike to the other side of the island, and Abigail volunteers to go with her despite Carl's concerns.
-They discover a beachside elevator and realize they have been stranded near a luxury resort.
+When Yaya hikes to the other side of the island, Abigail volunteers to go with her despite Carl's concerns.
+They discover a lift built into the rocks and realise they have been stranded near a luxury resort.
 Back at the camp, Therese encounters a beach vendor but is unable to communicate her situation.
-Yaya celebrates finding the elevator, but Abigail hesitates to enter.
-She then prepares to attack Yaya with a rock, but hesitates when the oblivious Yaya offers to help Abigail get better work, such as being Yaya's assistant.
-Elsewhere, Carl frantically runs through the jungle, following Yaya and Abigail towards the beach.
+Yaya celebrates finding the lift, but Abigail hesitates to enter, fearing she is losing her power.
+She then prepares to attack Yaya with a rock, but hesitates when the oblivious Yaya offers to help her.
+When Yaya clarifies the extent of the help would be hiring her as an assistant, the camera cuts away.
+Elsewhere, Carl frantically runs through the jungle.